Rony163/programming-school/README.md

-# Bangladesh Drama Industry
+# Programming School

-This project was bootstrapped and vanila css with [Create React App](https://react-bangladesh-drama-industry-by-rony.netlify.app/).
+This project was bootstrapped and vanila css with [Create React App](https://rony-programming-school.netlify.app/).

 ## Available Scripts

 In the project directory, you can run:

-* You can check bangladeshi actors
+* You can check lot of courses
-* You can see their information
+* You can bye courses with reasonable price
-* You can also hire them
+* Afer finish the course you can get a job